NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 3. Setup Clara AE Title to run the COVID-19 pipeline
 4. Setup DICOM Source to allow incoming association requests
 5. Setup DICOM Destination for exporting processed results

-## Other Settings

-### Helm Chart Storage Configuration

-The DICOM Adapter helm chart by default creates a persistent volume claim with 50Gi on `/clara-io/clara-core/payloads`, which is mounted to `/payloads` inside the DICOM Adapter container.

-To increase or decrease the size of the volume claim, find and modify the `volumeSize` property in `~/.clara/charts/dicom-adapter/values.yaml` and restart the DICOM Adapter.